Keep up with the latest hiring trends!

 What do you need the right candidate to do once the finish reading your job ad?
 You’d like them to apply, right?!
 So make sure you tell them how to do just that.
 You’d think this was an obvious step to take, but you’d be amazed at the number of recruiters who forget it!

 And there you have it folks, six essential elements to always include in your job ads.
-If you’re keen to learn more about how to improve your job ads including; how to get your job ads on page one of Google, and the best way to promote them on social media – check out the Job Advertising mission when taking a FREE trial of our expert learning platform.
+If you’re keen to learn more about how to improve your job ads including and the best way to promote them on social media – check out our Recruiting Training solution.